-I love visiting zero-waste stores around the world to see what different products are offered and to talk to local zero wasters.
-They usually know the most sustainable places to visit, have local sustainability insights, and know of some cool events going on.
-Definitely ask Google where some zero waste stores are next time you’re visiting a new place!
+I love visiting zero-waste stores around the world to see what products are offered and to talk to local zero-wasters.
+They usually know the most sustainable places to visit, have local sustainability insights, and know of some cool events.
+Definitely ask Google where some zero-waste stores are next time you’re visiting a new place!

 What’s it like to be at home now during this pandemic?

-When the world was shutting down, I was living in my 50s-style studio apartment in a small town in Belarus as a Fulbright teacher.
-Things seemed relatively safe in Belarus because not many people leave Belarus and not many people visit Belarus.
-Plus, my remote town was far from big cities or the international airport.
-I wasn’t exactly living in a traveler-hotspot!
+When the world was shutting down, I was living in my ’50s-style studio apartment in a small town in Belarus as a Fulbright teacher.
+Things seemed relatively safe in Belarus, because not many people leave Belarus and not many people visit it either.
+Plus, my remote town was far from big cities and the international airport.
+I wasn’t exactly living in a traveler hot spot!

 The program was over.
-In less than 72 hours, I packed up my life, said good-bye to my colleagues and students, closed my apartment contract, and was departing the country.
+In less than 72 hours, I packed up my life, said goodbye to my colleagues and students, closed my apartment contract, and departed the country.

 Similarly, Belarus wasn’t quite “home” either.
 I loved my time there, but waiting out a pandemic in a rural Belarusian town with no English-speaking doctors and a studio apartment without a balcony would not have been ideal.